rdjmacklin/MacklinJankowski_JAvianBio_2025/README.md

 * We provide the Natural Earth Counties and Coastlines polygons, as they are under public domain (<https://www.naturalearthdata.com/about/terms-of-use/>).
 These data are available directly from Natural Earth at <https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-coastline/> and <https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-2-counties/>.
 Users procuring the data themselves should place the contents of zipped datafiles in `Data/Raw/Natural-Earth/ne_10m_coastline` and `Data/Raw/Natural-Earth/ne_10m_admin_2_counties` respectively.

 With these files, the user should have all they need to conduct the full analysis.
 Note that this script will take a long time (i.e. days to weeks depending on processing power), at times running in parallel.
 The script is set to use all but one of the available cores for parallel processing.
 Users may adjust this option by modifying the `cores` object within the script.

+This script will produce the components of Figures 1-6 from the manuscript as well as all supplementary tables and figures.
+These will be stored in `Outputs/Plots` and `Outputs/Tables` respectively.

 # References